 myinstancefor Instance ID.

-Enter the password for the root user.
+Enter a password for the root user.

 Use the default values for the other fields.